How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Fasten commission calculation with sales incentive management software

 A sales incentive management software allows you to automate commission/incentive calculation.
-Commission calculation can be difficult if its structure is complex and there are many variables such as tiers, clawback, retention, roll- up, etc.
+Commission calculation can be difficult if its structure is complex and there are many variables such as tiers, clawback, retention, roll- up, multi-year deals, etc.

 The software will pull necessary data from your CRM or spreadsheet or anything tool that you use.
 On the platform, you can write the commission logic, set teams and hierarchies, add quotas and more.